Made in Britain

-Our definition of what constitutes Made in Britain.
+Our definition of what constitutes British Made.

 The geographical, political and economic definition of these Sceptred Isles is confusing.
 As much for us Brits as it is for foreigners.
 So, let’s try and tackle what we constitute British, for us to stock the products we stock.
 Firstly, we need to define what the hell these small islands off Western Europe are all about.

 Great Britain is the geographical island that contains England, Wales and Scotland.
 Britain is simply an abbreviation of the island of Great Britain.
 The United Kingdom is an abbreviation of The United Kingdom of Great Britain and Northern Ireland which in turn refers to the sovereign state, that is ruled by a King or Queen.
 The British Isles is a geographical term that covers all of its many islands including Southern Ireland (Eire) and Northern Ireland (Ulster), the Isle of Man, Jersey and Guernsey.
 Although the Irish Government does not recognise this term and uses Britain and Ireland.
-For our definition we will also include The Isle of Man, Jersey and Guernsey when we say United Kingdom.
+For our Made in Britain definition we will also include The Isle of Man, Jersey and Guernsey when we say United Kingdom.
 Although technically they are not part of the U.K but their citizens are British citizens.

 Phew.
 Hope you’ve got all of that?